What Is Rhinoplasty?

 Who is a Candidate for Rhinoplasty?

 Good candidates for rhinoplasty include people who desire a more symmetrical nose that is well proportioned for their facial features.
 Patients who feel their nose is too long or wide, or even too bumpy are prime candidates for corrective surgery.
 Other candidates include people who have structural issues with the internal or external parts of the nose that cause impediments to their quality of life.
-Accidents, congenital defects like a cleft palate, or even allergies can cause deformities to the nose that affect respiration, and may even lead to increased incidence of infection.
+Accidents, congenital defects like a cleft lip or even allergies can cause deformities to the nose that affect respiration, and may even lead to increased incidence of infection.
 When such is the case, reconstructive surgery to the nose may be prescribed.

 What Are The Benefits Of Rhinoplasty?

-For people who are constantly clogged up, or lacking confidence due to structural issues with their noses, rhinoplasty can be a life-changing procedure.
-Rhinoplasty surgery is also beneficial for children born with cleft palates..
+For people who are constantly congested, or lacking confidence due to structural issues with their noses, rhinoplasty can be a life-changing procedure.
+Rhinoplasty surgery is also beneficial for children born with cleft lips.
 Being able to breathe freely may allow a person to participate in activities that were once out of reach, like running, swimming, or even singing.
 People who may have avoided the public eye due to self-consciousness may suddenly discover a newly gregarious, outgoing side to their personalities.
 The benefits of rhinoplasty are multidimensional.

 What is the Cost of Rhinoplasty?